Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 An enable bit in the DMA Master Control register allows the Interrupt A input to be used as an end-of-process (<ins>EOP</ins>) input during DMA transactions.
 When enabled, transfers by DMA channels can be prematurely terminated by a low on the <ins>EOP</ins> (Interrupt A) line.
 Recognition of the <ins>EOP</ins> signal is not affected by the state of the Interrupt Request Enable bit for Interrupt A in the CPU's Master Status register.

 If the <ins>EOP</ins> signal goes active during the read portion of a flowthrough transaction, the DMA activity is aborted before the write portion of that transaction.
-If <ins>EOP</ins> becomes active during the write portion of a flowthrough transaction or during, a flyby transaction, that transfer is completed before stopping the DMA operation.
+If <ins>EOP</ins> becomes active during the write portion of a flowthrough transaction or during a flyby transaction, that transfer is completed before stopping the DMA operation.

 When an active <ins>EOP</ins> signal terminates a DMA operation, the <ins>EOP</ins> Signaled (EPS) status bit in that channel's Transaction Descriptor register is automatically set to 1 and the Enable bit in that same register is cleared to 0.
 If that channel's Interrupt Enable bit is set to 1, an interrupt request to the CPU is generated.